Navigating the Changing Business Landscape with Technology and Human Connection

 The foundation for success is built upon a clear strategy to approach new buyers, identifying the right targets (industry, region, buyer persona), & establishing the KPIs to measure (i.e the number of leads to be converted)

 During this stage, there should be a clear understanding of the industry where outreach needs to be conducted.
-In order to establish effective outreach, sales developers need a clearly defined buyer persona to engage with.
-A buyer persona is a semi-fictional representation of what an ideal buyer looks like, which includes job title, the responsibilities of their job, the common types of pain-points that they might encounter in their industry and profession.
+To establish effective outreach, sales developers need a clearly defined buyer persona to engage with.
+A buyer persona is a semi-fictional representation of what an ideal buyer looks like, which includes job title, the responsibilities of their job, and the common types of pain points that they might encounter in their industry and profession.
 Usually, this buyer persona will be based upon the previous customers along with a bit of speculation.

 Depending on the industry that your product/solution addresses, you should build the target list of accounts to engage during the strategic phase of your campaign.
 Since your SDR team will operate globally, you ought to build this list with region in mind.
 This list will help you understand how to staff your SDR team to accommodate for size, language, etc.